15 Best Delt Exercises for Complete Shoulder Development

 One-Arm Bent Over Cable Raise

-3. Pause for a moment at the top of the motion before slowly lowering the weight back down to the starting position.
+4. Pause momentarily at the top of the motion before slowly lowering the weight back down to the starting position.

 Tips